liquid-rocketry-illinois/RCP-Host/RCP.md

 ### Definitions

-- Host: The host is the device or apparatus which is being tested, and contains the actuators and sensors in question, as well as the microcontroller which interfaces between this protocol and the sensors
+- Target: The target is the device or apparatus which is being tested, and contains the actuators and sensors in question, as well as the microcontroller which interfaces between this protocol and the sensors
-- Controller: This is the computer or device sending control packets.
+- Host: This is the computer or device sending control packets.
 This is likely the computer running the desktop software, but it can be any device that sends control packets.
-The host will only send data back to the controller when requested, including streaming data.
+The target will only send data back to the host when requested, including streaming data.
-- Control packet: A packet sent from the controller to the host that contains information requesting an update to the host state.
+- Control packet: A packet sent from the host to the target that contains information requesting an update to the target state.
-- Data packet: A packet sent from the host to the controller, containing either the data requested from a control packet, or a data point from a stream of data.
+- Data packet: A packet sent from the target to the host, containing either the data requested from a control packet, or a data point from a stream of data.
-- Data streaming: A host state in which data about sensors and actuators is sent to the controller continuously to be logged or visualized on the controller side.
+- Data streaming: A target state in which data about sensors and actuators is sent to the host continuously to be logged or visualized on the host side.
 This streaming is not meant to be the primary form of data collection.
-It is only so the controller can receive periodic updates on the host status.
+It is only so the host can receive periodic updates on the target status.
 - Header Byte: The first byte of a packet.
 It indicates the channel being communicated on, and the length of the rest of the packet.
 - Class Byte: The second byte of a packet.
 It indicates the packet "class," or the functionality of the rest of the